Cost Update

 Do I need a permit for furnace/hvac replacement in Dallas?

 Yes.
-The City of Dallas requires a mechanical permit for HVAC replacements.
-This ensures the system is installed safely and meets the Texas Building Code.
-Most reputable contractors will handle the permit filing for you and include the cost in your quote.
+The City of Dallas Building Inspection department requires a mechanical permit for all HVAC replacements.
+This ensures the unit is sized correctly and meets current energy codes.
+Most reputable contractors will include the permit fee and the coordination of the inspection in their total quote.

-What SEER2 rating do I need for a Dallas rental property?
+What is the best SEER rating for a Dallas rental property?

 Check the latest furnace/hvac replacement costs for Dallas and other cities on LookupCost.com.